 Lassie

-Having a dog that loves to swim has many benefits, it's nice for the dog to cool off on hot summer days and if you like swimming yourself it can be an activity to do with your dog.
-You can also use bathing sessions for fun water games and gentle exercise for your dog.
+A dog that loves to swim has many benefits.
+It’s a great way for them to cool off on hot summer days, and if you enjoy swimming too, it’s a brilliant activity to do together.
+You can also use swim time for fun water games and gentle exercise.

-• Practice bathing in easy and accessible places.
-A beach where it's shallow and calm is a good place to start, so your dog can feel comfortable and safe and choose his own pace.
-Slippery rocks are not an ideal place for the dog to start swimming.
+• Start practising in easy, accessible places.
+A calm, shallow beach is a great place to begin, so your dog can feel safe and choose their own pace.
+Avoid slippery rocks when first introducing swimming.

-Here are some other good things to think about before swimming:
+Here are a few other things to consider before you go swimming:

-• When boating with your dog, it is recommended that they wear a life jacket just like humans.
-Choose a lifejacket that is appropriate for your dog's size and weight.
+• When boating with your dog, it’s recommended they wear a life jacket, just like humans.
+Choose one that’s the right size and weight for your dog.

 Level Up Your Pet Care Game: Get Our FREE App Now!